Ear Piercing Pain: Does Getting Your Ears Pierced Hurt?

 Finally, numbing cream can be used before a procedure to help numb the pain (although you will still likely feel at least some sensation during the piercing).

 One of the most effective piercing numbing products currently on the market is Zensa Numbing Cream, which contains the highest level of Lidocaine allowed by the FDA for over-the-counter use.
 The feedback left by thousands of customers for this product is nothing short of exceptional.

 Just follow the instructions on the packaging, apply shortly before your piercing procedure is due to begin, and look forward to a less painful and more comfortable piercing experience.

 Ways To Deal With Ear Piercing Pain

-Here's some good news for you: there are a lot of ways of preparing for and dealing with the pain of getting your ears pierced.
+Here’s some good news for you: there are a lot of ways to prepare for and deal with the pain of getting your ears pierced.